№9838Добавлено: Чт 19 Янв 06, 19:42 (19 лет тому назад)Трисвабхава в Махаянасамграхе Асанги

 12

+12. Why does the bodhisattva once again become aware of conscious construction only?
 Through a transcendent wisdom of quietude and insight focused on the all-pervading doctrine and through a wisdom characterized by a variety of images and conscious constructs attained subsequent to non-imaginative wisdom, he eradicates all the causal seeds in his fundamental container consciousness and nurtures all the seeds that enable one to contact the Dharma body.
 He converts his support and comes to attain the true qualities of all Tathagatas, and he attains the wisdom of omniscience.
 This is why he [again] becomes aware of conscious construction only.
+Seeing magical illusions in all the constructs that arise from the container consciousness and all the images of those imagined constructs, that wisdom attained subsequently to non-imaginative wisdom is fundamentally exempt from error.
+Just as a magician is himself undeceived by his magic tricks, so the bodhisattva, when enunciating the path of cause and result, always remains free from error in all his descriptions.

 12.(T167-169) Both a supramundane knowledge based on peace and higher vision, and a subsequently attained knowledge which is worldly inasmuch as it again makes use of concepts but only as means, enter into consciousness only.
 This subsequently attained knowledge considers all phenomena arising from the storehouse consciousness as being like a magical creation.